 It would be a mistake to confine your list to the surnames in your direct line e.g. your grandparents and great-grandparents.
 We’ve already shown that Ancestry highlights common surnames in the direct lines of you and your matches – as long as you both have public linked trees.
 You should be a little smarter than this.

-But wait a minute, you say.
-You haven’t got a tree that is tall, wide, and deep.
-Ancestry is supposed to help you get there.
-Absolutely.
-Read this article on using Ancestry to build out your tree.
+But what if you haven’t got a tree that is tall, wide, and deep?
+Read our article on using Ancestry to build out your tree.

 The Surname Hit List